ZachRHale/MaxMetronome/README.md

 ```
 5, 4 10;
 ```
 This is more complicated.
 The bottom number is always the amount of notes inside a WHOLE note.
-This is sixteenth-note quintuplets
+This is eighth-note quintuplets
 ```
 6, stop;
 ```